Gujarat students who couldn’t spell their own name, excelled in English in Board exams

-Students of class X who failed to spell simple words like ‘friend’, ‘clever’, ‘fondly’, ‘tennis’ correctly, shockingly, including their own names in English had excelled in the English paper of State Board exams this year using all the above words and numerous other adjectives in the subjective part.
+Students of class X who failed to spell simple words like ‘friend’, ‘clever’, ‘fondly’, ‘tennis’ correctly, and shockingly, even their own names in English, excelled in the English paper of State Board exams this year using all the above words, and numerous other adjectives in the subjective part.

-In another instance in Sanskrit paper, students made same mistakes while translating Sanskrit shlokas into Gujarati and in Hindi subject, where they attempted same questions on poetry and story writing, with similarities in their answers.
+In another instance in Sanskrit paper, students made same mistakes while translating Sanskrit shlokas into Gujarati and in the Hindi paper, where they attempted the same questions on poetry and story writing, with similarities in their answers.

-This came to light during a hearing session of over 200 class X students who were found cheating at various examination centres in Panchmahal district during the Board exam conducted by the Gujarat Secondary and Higher Secondary Examination Board (GSHSEB).
+This came to light during a session conducted with over 200 class X students who were found cheating at various examination centres in Panchmahal district during the Board exam conducted by the Gujarat Secondary and Higher Secondary Examination Board (GSHSEB).

 Out of the 230 cases of mass copying detected by the GSHSEB, 96 cases were caught and confirmed during class X English paper from one examination centre of Kavali in Shehara taluka of Panchmahal district.

-The hearing of remaining over 130 cases who have similar answers and surprisingly even similar mistakes in subjects like Hindi and Sanskrit was recently scheduled by the state board after the results were declared.
-Blatant similarities were spotted by the evaluators even before the suspected students were called for the hearing session.
+The hearing of over 130 remaining cases who have similar answers, and surprisingly, even similar mistakes in subjects like Hindi and Sanskrit, was recently scheduled by the state board after the results were declared.
+Blatant similarities were spotted by the evaluators even before the suspected students were called for the hearing.
 These were detected from Morva Rena, another centre of Panchmahal district.
 Results of the suspicious cases have been withheld.

 “Certainly this is a reason for concern for the state education department if such glaring copying cases are detected in language subjects which is otherwise considered to be easier than Maths and Science.
 This needs to be further investigated,” said a senior GSHSEB official of the examination branch.